MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 <!--
 ## Chatdown style content as structured activity template
-It is a natural extension to also define full [chatdown][1] style templates using the structured template definition capability.
+It's a natural extension to also define full [chatdown][1] style templates using the structured template definition capability.
 This helps eliminate the need to always define chatdown style cards in a multi-line definition

 ### Existing chatdown style constructs supported
 1. Typing